 To the south of Canal loop and west of the Museum Quartier is this verdant neighborhood of Vondelpark, the eyes and ears of Amsterdam.
 Away from the tourist bustle but in close proximity to it, you can relax with the locals in Vondelpark district.
 The lively nightlife district of Leidseplein is a short walk from here, as is the famous Museumplein.
 For designer shoppers, there are the elegant shopping avenues of Jacob Obrechtstraat and Cornelis Schyutstraat.
 Besides, a large number of cultural and sporting events are hosted by this district in Amsterdam.
-The neighboring Oud Zuid district is another very popular district for accommodation, where large mansions have been converted into fancy hotels and hostels.
+The neighboring Oud Zuid district is another very popular place to stay in Amsterdam, where large mansions have been converted into fancy hotels and hostels.

 Jordaan lies to the west of the city and canal loop.
 Earlier a neighborhood catering to the working classes, Jordaan got a facelift with a number of quirky shops, first-rate art galleries, trendy restaurants and bars lining up the main streets.
 The northern border of this area is a Second World War hideout, comprising of the Anne Frank’s House.
-The area is replete with authentic Dutch houses creating a beautiful atmosphere.
+The area is replete with authentic Dutch houses creating a beautiful atmosphere and an ideal place to stay in Amsterdam.
 Try the 9 Streets Shopping Area, just east to this area.
 Amsterdam being a bicycle friendly area makes commutation a lot easier for you.

 Hotels and hostels are literally sprawled across the entire city of Amsterdam.
 It is an excellent pedestrian and bike friendly city with impeccable connectivity via public transportation.
 So getting from A to B is never a problem in Amsterdam!